Just-In-Time Objectives: A General Approach for Specialized AI Interactions: EVALUATION: Powering UI Generation with Just-In-Time Objectives

 \begin{itemize} \item \textit{Baseline}.
 In this phase, the participant uses a baseline system embedded within our extension that provides a standard LLM chat-style entry point to model outputs.
-This interface includes an input field for content or instructions and a text field that displays the model response, and is served by Claude Sonnet 3.7. \begin{itemize} \item Create and review assistance: Participant requests assistance from the baseline tool and reviews the output. \item Iterate on assistance: Participant modifies the assistance to better align with their needs. \item Rate tool: Participant completes a brief survey rating their experience with this tool. \end{itemize} \item \textit{\systemName{}-experts}.
-In this phase, the participant uses the \systemName{}-experts mode, which performs objective induction and goal-based generation and evaluation to generate expertise for assistance.
-This system mode selects from a pre-implemented set of UI design templates (including Feedback, Brainstorming, and Line Editor interfaces), which is useful to provide consistency and facilitate comparison across participants. \begin{itemize} \item System tutorial: Participant receives a short tutorial of the \systemName{} system features. \item Create and review tool: Participant creates a tool from their writing task context and reviews the output. \item Iterate on tool: Participant modifies the tool to better align with their needs. \item Rate tool: Participant completes a brief survey rating their experience with this tool. \end{itemize} \item \textit{Interview}.
-We conclude this phase with an interview to understand participants' impressions of both tools. \end{itemize}
+This interface includes an input field for content or instructions and a text field that displays the model response, and is served by Claude Sonnet 3.7. \begin{itemize} \item Generate and review: Participant requests assistance from the baseline tool and reviews the output. \item Iterate: Participant iterates on chat responses to better align LLM outputs with their needs. \item Rate: Participant completes a brief survey rating their experience with this system variant. \end{itemize} \item \textit{\systemName{}-experts}.
+In this phase, the participant uses \systemName{}-experts, which performs objective induction and JIT generation and evaluation to generate expert responses.
+As described in Section~\ref{sec:system_poppins_experts}, Poppins-experts selects from a pre-implemented set of output formats, which provides greater consistency to facilitate comparison across participants. \begin{itemize} \item System tutorial: Participant receives a short tutorial of the \systemName{} system features. \item Generate and review: Participant requests expert responses for their writing task context and reviews the output. \item Iterate: Participant iterates on expert generation with Poppins-experts to better align expert responses with their needs.
+Here, participants could modify any intermediate representations in the system (objectives, experts, output formats) to re-generate expert responses. \item Rate: Participant completes a brief survey rating their experience with this system variant. \end{itemize} \item \textit{Interview}.
+We conclude this phase with an interview to understand the participant's impressions of both conditions. \end{itemize}

-\textit{3: Exploratory phase (20 min)}.
-We conduct another task with the \systemName{}-tools mode as a design probe.
-For this phase, our goal is to explore whether just-in-time objectives can perform the full UI generation task without intervention and how participants respond to this design concept.
+\textit{3: Exploratory Phase (20 min)}.
+We conduct another task with \systemName{}-tools as a design probe.
+For this phase, we explore whether JIT objectives can perform the full UI generation task without intervention and how participants respond to this design concept.